 Brake pads are a trade-off.
 A good pad for driving around town isn’t going to be up your alley on the racetrack, just as an optimized race style of brake usage will never function well enough when applied solely outside its intended environment.
 However, this doesn’t mean there cannot exist one best option among all available types.
 Instead, different factors depend on personal preference, including vehicle type and individual actions while applying them.
 Driving demands, individual preferences, and your unique style of hitting the brakes all factor into which brake pads are the best for your car or truck.

 But that’s why we’re here to help.
 So read on to figure out the best brake pads for you.

 The evolution of brake pads

 Let’s start some quick and painless brake pad history.
 When disc brakes—which use calipers to squeeze pads on either side of a wheel’s rotor—started to go mainstream in the 1950s and ’60s, asbestos was the preferred brake-pad material.
 Asbestos is heat resistant, durable, effective, and relatively cheap.
 As everyone now knows, it’s also bad for your health.
 As the hazards of asbestos became more widely known, the pads fell out of favor and manufacturers had to go looking for alternatives that would perform without breaking the bank.
-They came up with three categories of pads: organic, semi-metallic, and organic.
+They came up with three categories of pads: organic, semi-metallic, and ceramic.